OSGeo/OSGeoLive-doc/en/overview/52nSOS_overview.rst

 Within these requests the following filter operators are possible:

-* Spatial filter: BBOX, using a bounding box
+* Spatial filter: BBOX, using a bounding box.
-* Temporal filter: During, with time period
+* Temporal filter: During, with time period.
-* Temporal filter: TEquals, with time instant
+* Temporal filter: TEquals, with time instant.

 Implemented Standards
 --------------------------------------------------------------------------------